This post may contain affiliate links.

-For the children, 3 hours on a bumpy track in a four wheel drive is a bit much to ask, so we tend to stop and have picnics and explore along the way, there’s no rush, we can take all day over it if we want and that’s all part of the fun.
+For the children, 3 hours on a bumpy track in a four-wheel drive laden with camping accessories is a bit much to ask, so we tend to stop and have picnics and explore along the way, there’s no rush, we can take all day over it if we want and that’s all part of the fun.

 The first obstacle, just north of Port Douglas and Daintree Village, is the Daintree River, there is a little ferry there (around $20 return), have a look for the resident crocodiles.
 Once you are over the river you’re in the Daintree Rainforest, the hardtop continues for a while before disappearing into rocks and dirt at the first creek crossing, Emagen Creek.

 If you don’t want to self-drive, 4 wheel drive tours, operating out of Port Douglas will take you up this way.